 While that explanation helped my friend, I know that everyone is different.
 So please don’t feel frustrated if my explanation to him is still all Greek to you! 🙂

 If you still want more information about mutual fund dividends or anything else about your mutual funds, please don’t be shy.
 This blog is here to help you.
-I know too many people who are so intimidated by what must seem like a foreign language, they wind up losing out in the long run.
+I know too many people who are so intimidated by financial markets and what must seem like a foreign language, they wind up losing out in the long run.

 =>Â Â Â Stock Market: What Exactly Is It and Who Should Invest?